dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-solace-amqp.md

   secretStore: <SECRET_STORE_NAME>
 ```

-Note that while the `caCert` and `clientCert` values may not be secrets, they can be referenced from a Dapr secret store as well for convenience.
+> While the `caCert` and `clientCert` values may not be secrets, they can be referenced from a Dapr secret store as well for convenience.

 ### Publishing/subscribing to topics and queues